Lora-net/LoRaMac-node/README.md

 # Picotracker Lora
 This is the code repo for the picotracker LoRa.
-It is based off the Loramac-node v4.4.5 release.
-It has the following new features:
+It is based off the Loramac-node v4.4.7 release.
+It uses Lorawan version 1.0.3 and Regional Parameters v1.0.3revA.
+The code has the following new features:
  * Ability to switch LoRaWAN credentials depending on loramac region(determined by GPS position)
  * Alternates between two networks, The Things Network and the Helium Network on every 3 transmissions.
  * Saves 360 past positions in EEPROM and sends 12 of them down in each transmission.